ThomasCode92/recipe-book/README.md

 ## Project Info

 This is the _Course Project_ from [Angular - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2/).<br />
-It is a demo application to learn the basics of Angular, like Directives, Services & DI, Forms, Routing, Http, ...<br />
+All the Angular basics (Directives, Services & DI, Forms, Routing, Http, ...) are implemented in the application.<br />
-Check the branches of this repo learn more about a specific topic.
+Check the branches of this repo to learn more about a specific topic.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.